DanielCrema/code-origins/auto-mail-multi-target/README.md

 # Auto-Mail Multi-Target 🎓🚀
-#### My first "Hello World" at Javascript backend using Node.js 🎉
+My first "*Hello World*" at Javascript backend using `Node.js` 🎉

-First time I have managed to develop a functional backend system, a simple API based mail sender using **Nodemailer** library.
+First time I have managed to develop a functional *backend* system, a simple *API* based mail sender using **Nodemailer** library.
 By that time I didn't know about readme.md, so the readme was .txt, which I'll leave in the bottom of this readme as a memorial.

 ## Dates 👨‍💻🗓️
-### 🗝️ First commit
+🗝️ *First commit*

 - Aug 4, 2023

-### 🔐 Last commit
+🔐 *Last commit*

 - Aug 4, 2023 (2 commits only)

 ## 🛠️ Stack